-- 1. To assess the quality of the regulated entity's compliance risk management systems, including internal controls and policies and procedures, for preventing violations of Federal consumer financial law in its private education lending business. - 2.
-To identify acts or practices that materially increase the risk of violations of Federal consumer financial law in connection with private education lending. - 3.
-To gather facts that help determine whether a regulated entity engages in acts or practices that are likely to violate Federal consumer financial law in connection with private education lending. - 4.
-To determine, in consultation with Headquarters, whether a violation of a Federal consumer financial law has occurred, and whether further supervisory or enforcement actions are appropriate.
+- 1. To assess the quality of the regulated entity's compliance risk management systems, including internal controls and policies and procedures, for preventing violations of federal consumer financial law in its private education lending business or student loan servicing business. - 2.
+To identify acts or practices that materially increase the risk of violations of federal consumer financial law in connection with private education lending or student loan servicing. - 3.
+To gather facts that help determine whether a regulated entity engages in acts or practices that are likely to violate federal consumer financial law in connection with private education lending or student loan servicing. - 4.
+To determine, in consultation with headquarters, whether a violation of a federal consumer financial law has occurred, and whether further supervisory or enforcement actions are appropriate.